 - ½ teaspoon ground cinnamon

 - Preheat the oven to 350 degrees F. Line 6 muffin cups with foil (not paper) liners and spray the liners with oil.

 - In a medium bowl, whisk together the eggs, pumpkin puree, melted butter, stevia, vanilla, and cinnamon.

 - Whisk in the coconut flour, mixing patiently until very smooth.

 - Using a 4-tablespoon ice cream scoop, pour the batter into the prepared muffin cups.

-- Bake until set and a toothpick inserted in center comes out clean, 22-25 minutes
+- Bake until set and a toothpick inserted in the center comes out clean, 22-25 minutes

 - Transfer the cupcakes to a cooling rack and cool completely before enjoying.
-Texture improves when they reach room temperature.
+Thir texture improves when they reach room temperature.

-- To make the frosting, place the frosting ingredients in a small bowl and whisk with a hand whisk until smooth and creamy, about 2 minutes.
+- Once the cupcakes are completely cool, make the frosting.
+Place the frosting ingredients in a small bowl and whisk with a hand whisk until smooth and creamy, about 2 minutes.

 - Transfer the frosting to a piping bag and pipe it on the cupcakes, or simply spread it on top of the cupcakes with a spatula.